 The color being tested was green pumpkin with green flake, which is one of my favorites.

 The large rings were a benefit.
 These would act as a weed guard so that the hook point could be exposed through the main body.
-In fact, there were occasions when I inserted the hook in the rings along side the middle portion, and used them as the lure’s body.
+In fact, there were occasions when I inserted the hook in the rings alongside the middle portion and used them as the lure’s body.
 This seemed to somewhat eliminate the problem of the lure splitting on a strike, or catch.
 Another plus to these rings is for the use of fish attractant paste.
-I applied a small amouth of Kodiak Minnow or Crawfish Paste between a couple of the larger middle portion rings.
+I applied a small amount of Kodiak Minnow or Crawfish Paste between a couple of the larger middle portion rings.

 It is still uncertain as to what this lure is supposed to represent, but on the lake with the moss and submerged weeds, some leeches were spotted.
 This is the area in which the fish were feeding heavily, and being that a 23 1/2 inches channel catfish was caught in this same area, it is highly likely that one of the primary imitations is a leech.